bettio/bettio.github.io/index.md

+---
-# Hey there, I'm Davide Bettio! 👋
+title: Hey there, I'm Davide Bettio! 👋
+---

 I'm a developer from [Padova, Italy](https://www.openstreetmap.org/#map=12/45.3986/11.8309), with a **passion for open source** and the